helloabunai/ScaleHD/src/docs/DataAssumptions.rst

 Multiplexed Data
 ~~~~~~~~~~~~~~~~

-If your sequence data originates from a samplelibrary combined with other non-Huntington Disease data, then your data will need to be de-multiplexed before it can be used within ScaleHD.
-In order to demultiplex data, we typically use Cutadapt (http://cutadapt.readthedocs.io/en/stable/) to select only reads with a spacer sequence, specific to our HD samples.
+If your sequence data originates from a samplelibrary combined with other non-*HTT* data, then your data will need to be de-multiplexed before it can be used within ScaleHD.
+In order to demultiplex data, we typically use Cutadapt (http://cutadapt.readthedocs.io/en/stable/) to select *HTT* reads only on the basis of the presence of the PCR primer binding site in the reads.
+Even for non-multiplexed data (*HTT* only data) it is useful to use Cutadapt to collect reads that start with the PCR primer binding site.
+There are two benefits in doing this:

+ * Removing the reads that, for some reason, would not start with a PCR primer binding site.
+ * Trimming all the reads at the same position within the PCR primer binding site.
+This allows processing of reads which start at the same position, and also allows for trimming of the hetereogeneity spacer we often use for sequencing library preparation.

 Due to colleague unfamiliarity with Bash scripting, it was easier to write a simple python wrapper to run Cutadapt in batch mode, for particular barcodes which our lab uses.
 See BatchAdapt at https://github.com/helloabunai/Batchadapt.
 Documentation for this small wrapper is in progress at the time of writing, so a simple instruction set is as follows:

  * Clone the Github repository
  * Run the setup script in a terminal: python setup.py install